jason1642/jason1642/README.md

 - 👋 Hi, I’m @jason1642
 - 👀 I’m interested in collaborating
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me - Email : jasoncruz19112@gmail.com